 Pests and Diseases

 Citrus trees are relatively free of insect pests, but occasionally can be attacked by scale insects, mealy bug, aphids and mites.
-Ask your local garden centre about the best way to control these pests.
+Ask the friendly staff at Samford Valley Garden Centre about the best way to control these pests.

 Varroosis is a fungal disease which sometimes attacks lemons causing rough fruit.
-Once again, ask your local garden centre expert about controlling this problem.
+Once again, ask the local experts at Samford valley Garden Centre about controlling this problem.

 Scale are also problem that can affect citrus plants.
 Treat with a horticultural oil.